ainfanzon/MariaDB_examples/mdbtx/spider_ha/README.md

 # Spider Test with High Availability

-## Step 1) Start containers docker containers using the democtl script located in the MariaDB_examples folder.
+## Step 1) Start the docker containers using the democtl script located in the MariaDB_examples folder.

 In the installation directory execute the democtl script

 ./democtl -s mdbtx -d spider_ha -a [ start | stop ]

 ===============================================================================
 2) LAYOUT SETUP: Open 2 windows for Maxscale and 3 for MariaDB servers.